lucasgrinspan/rts-api/README.md

 ## Functions

-The RTS API provides the following data objects:
+The following data can be retrieved using the RTS API:

 -   Agency
 -   Vehicle